after12am/bobo/README.md

 ## Usage

-bobo needs numerous public tweets for constructing a tweet.
+bobo needs numerous public tweets for constructing an artificially message.
 So, we have to setup database at first.

     cd /path/to/bin
     ./bot setup